leonlinsx/minimal-mistakes/_posts/2019-03-10-why-i-write.md

 Come to think of it \[10\], I should have used a [decision journal framework](https://fs.blog/2014/02/decision-journal/ "decision journal") to document this, but I guess that's a missed opportunity.
 However, the above pros/cons list was enough to convince me that I should at least attempt to start a site, and see how I liked the experience.
 This goes back to what I've discussed about liking the idea of something vs liking actually doing it.
 After thinking through the above, it was time for me to find out, and I started looking into how to get started.

 I had a few requirements.
 I wanted a custom domain, which [ruled Medium out.](https://help.medium.com/hc/en-us/articles/115003053487-Custom-Domains-service-deprecation "medium") If I was writing to build a brand, the first step was to have the domain name be my own.
 Unfortunately leonlin.com was already taken \[11\], but fortunately adding my chinese initials worked to get an available name on the cheap.
-I bought it from the appropriately named site [amecheap](https://namecheap.com "domain site")
+I bought it from the appropriately named site [namecheap](https://namecheap.com "domain site")

 Ideally I wanted everything to be free, aside from paying for the domain name.
 This ruled out [Wix](https://www.wpbeginner.com/opinion/wix-vs-wordpress-which-one-is-better-pros-and-cons/ "Wix vs wordpress"), which apparently only lets you have a custom domain on the paid tier.
 Wix features also seemed to be more suited for building a company website rather than a blog e.g. limited formatting options, functionality etc.

 I also wanted a simple site, and apparently that ruled out wordpress.
 [Discussions](https://www.quora.com/Which-free-platform-is-best-for-creating-a-domain-name-and-hosting-website-WordPress-Weebly-or-Wix "quora") [online](http://perfectionkills.com/moving-from-wordpress-to-github-pages/ "moving from wordpress") mentioned stability and update issues on wordpress that I didn't want to have to deal with.
 I didn't understand some of the commentary and features mentioned, but it seemed like wordpress was bloated and slow.

 I also wanted some amount of customisation, ideally allowing me to learn a light amount of coding.
 This led me to Github pages, which seemed to fulfill all the criteria I had if I was willing to put in the work to learn how to set the site up.
 One advantage of using Github pages was that I'd be able to learn firsthand about an application that was popular among the more technical community and hopefully figure out why it was popular.
 Another advantage was that Github pages is a static site generator, which apparently means it's light and quick to load.
 There was also a large (but confusing!) library of custom themes that would help setup but allow tweaks, and updating was supposed to be simple as well.
+Github also thankfully had desktop functionality and didn't require me to install Ruby or gem files locally, though the functionality is reduced and I can't seem to delete folders on web [for some reason.](https://stackoverflow.com/questions/14237674/how-to-delete-files-in-github-using-the-web-interface "deleting folders")

 There exist a myriad of [other options](https://stackoverflow.com/questions/22035938/alternatives-to-github-pages "alternatives") besides Github, but given the amount of support and my requirements, I went with Github pages.
 I may decide to move this eventually if I change priorities, but it seems to have functioned well so far.

 I knew what I wanted to use, so it was time to set it up.
 Creating an account was simple, but I was quickly lost after that.
 It didn't help that more detailed information on how to actually get a site running was scattered across different sites and also outdated occasionally.
 I'd find a helpful tutorial online by some helpful indian youtuber and then learn that gh-pages branch was [no longer required](https://stackoverflow.com/questions/35978862/github-pages-why-do-i-need-a-gh-pages "no more gh-pages") and half of the steps he took were irrelevant now.
 I'd find five different ways to setup a custom domain, none of which seemed to fit my simple situation \[12\].
 And people had strong opinions on whether to [include the www in a domain name](https://www.yes-www.org/why-use-www/ "www usage")